Affordable Laser Cutting with Medium Power Fiber Lasers

 If we focus on 2-3mm thick metals and cease to make cutting speed the key criteria then a high quality but low cost beam source such as our redPOWER range of Fiber Lasers can be applied.
 The all-in fibre delivery cable enables this to be straightforwardly coupled to a light weight and compact process head such as the “Fiber Mini” available from Laser Mechanisms Inc. This “flying optic” configuration leads to a number of benefits that impact the design and cost base of the cutting machine.

 Cutting speeds at 1mm thickness in the region of 10m/minute will mean far less impact from acceleration and deceleration of the process head, which in turn enables a lighter frame with lower cost motion systems can be used.
-The lightweight process head at ~1.5kg has little demand on the gantry weight bearing capability
+The lightweight process head at ~1.5kg has little demand on the gantry weight bearing capability.

 A key feature of the Fiber Laser over other Laser sources is the high energy density when the beam is focused to spot sizes in the range 30-100µm.
-This enables not only compressed air cutting of steels but also cutting of reflective materials such as brass, aluminium and copper.
+This enables not only compressed air cutting of steels but also fiber laser cutting of reflective materials such as brass, aluminium and copper.
 The same feature also enables the Laser to cut highly intricate shapes or precision parts.
 This however places a requirement on the machine builder to design the motion system to a repetitive position accuracy of +/-0.025mm.
 Components such as motors, encoders, drive systems and gearbox must be specified accordingly.
-Additionally the requirements on the CNC control to achieve the best performance mean that many components used are more typical of the world of Laser beam source machines rather than that of plasma beam source machines.
+Additionally, the requirements on the CNC control to achieve the best performance mean that many components used are more typical of the world of Laser beam source machines rather than that of plasma beam source machines.

-Laser cutting machines based on 1µm sources need to take into account eye safety considerations at this wavelength.
+Fiber laser cutting machines based on 1µm sources need to take into account eye safety considerations at this wavelength.
 The Laser radiation must be confined within a Class 1 Laser safety enclosure resulting in machine designs such as the example shown in Figure 2.

 Return on Investment